 If you work in a private household – whether you are employed by an agency or directly by an individual or family – you are covered by laws specific to that work.
 This Fact Sheet addresses some of the questions that commonly arise for household employees.

 Live-in employees in private households are those who are required to remain on the premises.
-If you live-in your employer’s house, you are generally entitled to twelve consecutive hours free of duty during each 24-hour workday.
-In addition, during the twelve consecutive hours of “work” time, you need to be provided at least three hours of free time.
-The effect of this rule is that a live-in employee who works more than nine hours in a day must be paid overtime (time and a half).
-Further, the law suggests that regardless of the number of hours worked each day, if you do not have twelve consecutive hours off during each workday, you should be paid overtime for any hours you worked during what should be your twelve hours off.
-In addition, if you work more than 5 days per week under non-emergency situations, you must be paid overtime for all hours worked on the sixth and seventh day (time and a half for the first 9 hours, and double-time thereafter).
+If you live in your employer’s house, you are generally entitled to 12 consecutive hours free of duty during a 24-hour workday.
+In addition, during the 12 consecutive hours of “work” time, you need to be provided at least three hours of free time.
+The effect of this rule is that if you are a live-in employee who works more than nine hours a day you must be paid overtime (one and a half times your regular rate of pay).
+Furthermore, the law suggests that regardless of the number of hours worked each day, if you do not have 12 consecutive hours off during each workday, you should be paid overtime for any hours you worked during what should be your 12 hours off.

 As a household worker, you must be paid for all hours that you are on-duty, even if you are permitted to sleep during those hours.

 In general, employers may require you to work any number of hours during a given week.
 However, there are two limited exceptions:

 - First, household workers are entitled to one day of rest out of every seven days worked.
 This limited exception does not apply to employees who work fewer than 30 hours in a given week.
 If you are not given one day off out of every seven, you are entitled to earn overtime premium pay (time and a half for the first 9 hours, and double-time thereafter) for your work on the seventh consecutive day, unless the work was performed because of an emergency or to protect life or property.